elastic/elasticsearch-js/docs/examples/proxy/README.md

 # Elasticsearch proxy example

-This folder contains an example of how you could build a lightweight proxy that you can put between your frontend code and Elasticsearch if you don't have a more sophisticated backend in place yet.
+This folder contains an example of how to build a lightweight proxy between your frontend code and Elasticsearch if you don't have a more sophisticated backend in place yet.

 > **IMPORTANT:** this is not a production ready code & purely for demonstration purposes,